Who is involved in the Halo Project?

 Originally born and bred in North Otago, Jonah is pleased to be working alongside a passionate and talented team to enhance our unique place.

-Alice is eager to continue working within the conservation community in Dunedin, a community that she sees as achieving great things for the future of the flora and fauna of our region.
+She is proud to be part of community that she sees as achieving great things for the future of the flora and fauna of our region.

 Rhys is motivated by the prospect of enhancing this area within which he lives with his family.
 He believes that the people, the environment and the landscape of this area are very special and provide a great place to live.
 In a rapidly changing world it is important that we collectively look after this place so that the next generation can also be supported by its health and resilience.
 The Halo Project has the potential to assist in the enhancement of this area.